 Regulations require that all students show satisfactory academic progress towards their educational objective.
 In order to be considered making satisfactory progress towards a certificate/diploma, students must maintain specified grade averages as well as proceed through the course at a pace leading to completion in the specified time frame.
 Satisfactory Academic Progress Policy is reviewed during Orientation.
 Students receiving funds under any Title IV financial aid program must maintain Satisfactory Progress in order to continue eligibility for such funds.
+Satisfactory Academic Progress for financial aid eligibility is not to the continue eligibility for such funds.

+Satisfactory Progress in order to continue eligibility for such funds.
 Satisfactory Academic Progress for financial aid eligibility is not to be confused with academic progress evaluations as defined by Northeast Technical Institute which can be found in the Student Handbook/Catalog located in the school's Admissions office.
 For purposes of determining Satisfactory Progress, all students will be measured on meeting both academic and completion progress.